Environmental DNA: Aquatic (water column)

 Studying eDNA in the water column can indicate the community composition of a body of water.
-Before eDNA, the main ways to study open water diversity were to use fishing and trapping, which require resources such as funding and skilled labour, whereas eDNA only needs samples of water.
+Before eDNA, the main ways to study open water diversity were to use electrofishing, netting and trapping.
 This method is effective as pH of the water does not affect the DNA as much as previously thought, and sensitivity can be increased relatively easily.
 Sensitivity is how likely the DNA marker will be present in the sampled water, and can be increased simply by taking more samples, having bigger samples, and increasing PCR. eDNA degrades relatively fast in the water column, which is very beneficial in short term conservation studies such as identifying what species are present.

 Researchers at the Experimental Lakes Area in Ontario, Canada and McGill University have found that eDNA distribution reflects lake stratification.
 As seasons and water temperature change, water density also changes such that it forms distinct layers in small boreal lakes in the summer and winter.
 These layers mix during the spring and fall.
 Fish habitat use correlates to stratification (e.g. a cold-water fish like lake trout will stay in cold water) and so does eDNA distribution, as these researchers found.

 Monitoring species

-eDNA can be used to monitor species throughout the year and can be very useful in conservation monitoring. eDNA analysis has been successful at identifying many different taxa from aquatic plants, aquatic mammals, fishes, mussels, fungi and even parasites. eDNA has been used to study species while minimizing any stress inducing human interaction, allowing researchers to monitor species presence at larger spatial scales more efficiently.
+eDNA can be used to monitor species throughout the year and can be very useful in conservation monitoring. eDNA analysis has been successful at identifying many different taxa from aquatic plants, aquatic mammals, fishes, mussels, terrestrial mammals, fungi and even parasites. eDNA has been used to study species while minimizing any stress inducing human interaction, allowing researchers to monitor species presence at larger spatial scales more efficiently.
 The most prevalent use in current research is using eDNA to study the locations of species at risk, invasive species, and keystone species across all environments. eDNA is especially useful for studying species with small populations because eDNA is sensitive enough to confirm the presence of a species with relatively little effort to collect data which can often be done with a soil sample or water sample. eDNA relies on the efficiency of genomic sequencing and analysis as well as the survey methods used which continue to become more efficient and cheaper.
 Some studies have shown that eDNA sampled from stream and inshore environments decayed to undetectable levels within about 48 hours.